Koko-66/teaze/README.md

 #### Quiz preview

 Once created, admin user has an option to check the quiz as it would appear to a standard user by using __Preview__ button on the quiz card in the Manage quizzes page.
 The Preview mimics the actual quiz-taking experience of a standard user.
 Admin user's quizzes get saved into the database to ensure everything is working correctly, but they can take the quiz more than once.

-#### Setting quiz status

-A quiz can have two statuses - `Draft` and `Approved`.
-Until the status is set to `Draft`, quiz will not be visible to a standard user to prevent them from completing quizzes which are not completed and verified.
-At the time of creating, a new quiz is set to `Draft` as detault and can be toggled to `Approved` in the Quiz detail view, once admin user is finished setting it up.

-On setting the quiz to `Approved` a pop-up alert informs the user that the status has been changed and the quiz is now available for all test-takers.

 ### Managing questions